kayg04/dotfiles/README.md

     asked at startup.

 Sometimes Firefox amazes me by how customizable it is.
-I have two profiles with Firefox; one for browsing and one for *research*.
+I have <del>two</del> three profiles with Firefox; one for browsing, one for *research* and one for web applications.
 Since a lot of my research gets lost and I'm unable to refer to previous findings, it helps to have a separate profile.
-Both profiles are stored in a standardized XDG configuration directory (`~/.config/firefox`) rather than the default (`~/.mozilla/firefox/`).
+All profiles are stored in a standardized XDG configuration directory (`~/.config/firefox`) rather than the default (`~/.mozilla/firefox/`).
 I would also rather name my own profiles than let firefox name them randomly.

-I tried running Electron Apps with it but sadly, things like pasting images from clipboard and downloading files from Skype (yes, my workplace uses **Skype** in 2019, **groan**) do not work.
-Hence I now rely on Ungoogled Chromium to do my dirty work.
+<del>I tried running Electron Apps with it but sadly, things</del>
+<del>like pasting images from clipboard and downloading files</del>
+<del>from Skype (yes, my workplace uses **Skype** in 2019, **groan**)</del>
+<del>do not work.
+Hence I now rely on Ungoogled Chromium to do my</del>
+<del>dirty work.</del>

+I tried using ungoogled chromium for dirty web apps but recently, on Arch Linux, `libjsoncpp` got an update and broke chromium which isn't as regularly built as the upstream binaries.
+So though, clipboard interaction was a sweet feature to have, I can let it go for relatively good stability.

 Although things work fine with UC, I'm unsure if Chromium profiles actually provide a *temporary-container* sort of